MSF resumes work in Myanmar state after government ban

 "We hope to continue this dialogue with the authorities to ensure that those who need it most in Rakhine state are able to access the healthcare they need," Martine Flokstra, MSF Myanmar operational adviser in Amsterdam, said in a statement.

-The organisation said that since restarting its clinics last month, it had done more than 3,480 consultations, mostly with people with diarrhoea, respiratory infections, and chronic conditions.
+The organization said that since restarting its clinics last month, it had done more than 3,480 consultations, mostly with people with diarrhea, respiratory infections, and chronic conditions.

 MSF is the largest provider of HIV/AIDS care in Myanmar, currently treating more than 35,000 HIV patients nationwide, as well as 3,000 people for tuberculosis.